 Mailfence is a fully-featured secure email provider offering calendar, contacts, file storage, and PGP encryption.
 It is based in Belgium, which is a solid privacy jurisdiction with strict data protection laws.

-The core of Mailfence's security is its powerful end-to-end encryption and digital signatures using OpenPGP.
-OpenPGP, or Open Pretty Good Privacy, is a non-proprietary protocol for encrypting email using public key cryptography.
-It is based on the original PGP (Pretty Good Privacy) software.
-This means that only you and the person you're communicating with can read what is sent, and nobody else, not even Mailfence, can access your content.
-This is a crucial feature for anyone who values their privacy and wants to ensure their communications remain confidential.
+The core of Mailfence’s security is its powerful end-to-end encryption and digital signatures using OpenPGP.
+OpenPGP, or Open Pretty Good Privacy, is a non-proprietary protocol based on the original PGP (Pretty Good Privacy) software.
+While the names may be different, you get the same level of privacy that the original PGP offers.

 While many secure email services sacrifice features and functionality for security, you can have it all with Mailfence.
 This makes Mailfence a great alternative to full email and productivity suites, such as G Suite or Office 365.

-While Mailfence does log IP addresses and some other data, it provides a user-friendly interface and accepts cryptocurrency payments for added privacy.
-The logging of IP addresses and some other data is part of Mailfence's commitment to transparency.
-However, this information is only kept for a short period and is primarily used to maintain the quality and safety of the service.
+While Mailfence does log IP addresses and some other data, the logging is part of Mailfence’s commitment to transparency.
+This information is only kept for a short period and is primarily used to maintain the quality and safety of the service.

-In order to further enhance the user experience, Mailfence has recently launched mobile apps for both iOS and Android platforms.
-This comes in addition to the Progressive Web App that was already available.
+Mailfence has native mobile apps for both iOS and Android platforms.
+This is in addition to the Progressive Web App (PWA) that was already available.

 When I did an in-depth test for the Mailfence review, I found it to be very intuitive, sporting a slick interface with a tons of features.
 Its performance was smooth and I didn’t encounter any bugs.
 But, in case you experience any problems, you can always turn to their responsive email and phone support.